Justice & Public Policy (JPP)

 JPP 3050.
 Organized Crime.
 (3 Credits)

-This course studies the history, structure, and operations of organized crime.
+This course examines the history, structure, and operations of organized crime.
+Students gain specialized insight into criminal networks and develop knowledge applicable to investigative or intelligence-related careers.

 JPP 3060.
 Management of Public Service Agencies.
 (3 Credits)

-This course introduces the student to the study of administration and management techniques, with a public administration emphasis, as they are applied to public service organizations.
+This course introduces the principles of administration and management with a focus on public administration as applied to public service organizations.
+Students examine leadership strategies, organizational structures, and decision-making processes while developing the management and supervisory skills essential for effective service in public administration settings.

 JPP 3070.
 Criminal Justice Liability Law.
 (3 Credits)